Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 7 min read

 Irish whiskey is one of the fastest-growing spirits categories in the United States, with imports exceeding $1.5 billion annually.
-As of April 2026, Irish whiskey imports face a 10% tariff under Section 122 — a significant cost factor for importers, distributors, and ultimately consumers.
+As of July 1, 2026, Irish whiskey enters under the EU-US trade deal's 15% all-inclusive ceiling — replacing the 10% Section 122 rate that applied from February through June, and a meaningful cost factor for importers, distributors, and ultimately consumers.
+One wrinkle specific to this category: alcoholic beverages are among the lines the deal leaves subject to further negotiation, so a carve-out could still change the rate.
 This guide covers the current tariff rate, how to classify and calculate duties on whiskey, the turbulent recent history of spirits tariffs, and what importers and distributors need to know.

 HTS Codes for Whiskey Imports